JuliaData/DataFrames.jl/docs/src/man/basics.md

 # First Steps with DataFrames.jl

-The first and important part to work with DataFrames.jl, is to install the `DataFrames` package which is available thorugh the Julia package system and can be installed using the following commands:
+The first and important part to work with DataFrames.jl, is to install it.
+You can do it using the following commands:

 ```julia
 julia> using Pkg
 julia> Pkg.add("DataFrames")
 ```

-Or,
+or,

 ```julia
 julia> ] # `]` should be pressed